path-openings/RORPO/pyRORPO/README.md

 ## Guide

-All binding are defined using the following c++ files :
+All bindings are defined using the following c++ files :

 - `pyRORPO/pyRORPO.cpp` : The python module is defined inside `pyRORPO/pyRORPO.cpp`.